dot-file/age-edit/README.md

 ```
 Usage: age-edit [options] keyfile encrypted-file

-  -editor string
-    	the editor to use
-  -ro
+Options:
+  -e, --editor string   command to use for editing the encrypted file
-    	read-only mode -- all changes will be discarded
+  -r, --read-only       discard all changes
-  -v	report the program version and exit
+  -v, --version         report the program version and exit
-  -warn int
-    	warn if the editor exits after less than X seconds
+  -w, --warn int        warn if the editor exits after less than a number seconds (zero to disable)
 ```

 ## Security and other considerations